-A few years back, a friend introduced me to the GURPS 4e rules system, and fell in love with it.
+A few years back, a friend introduced me to the GURPS 4e rules system, and I found I really luked them.
 When I went in search of supplementary material, I was quite disappointed.
 The only GURPS-specific setting I found left a bit to be desired.

 I had grown up on D&D and loved the flavor, richness, variety and completeness of the settings.
 Mystara, Greyhawk, Forgotten Realms, Ebberon, Kalashar, take your pick.
 Each of these settings was detailed enough to just pick up and play.